15197580192/PEG-GSTORE1.0/README.md

 > The metis executable and antlr library have been installed in the project.
 If you cannot use them, please install them yourself.

 ### Compile the project
 Here we use scripts to install environment and compile
 ```
 bash scripts/setup.sh
 bash scripts/build.sh
 ```
 #### Manually compile
+This way is included in `scripts/build.sh`,if you run `scripts/build.sh`, there is no need to run Manually compile.
 Create a new folder called `build`, then get into this folder and use `cmake` to compile manually.

 ```bash